dstroot/blog-next/_posts/2018-10-10-the-inertia-of-enterprise-despair.md

 Processes around this vary, but essentially, one or more security experts descend at some point on your project and audit it.
 It’s a medieval trial by ordeal.
 You get poked and prodded in various ways while questions are asked to determine weaknesses in your story.
 There will likely be references to various 'security standards' which in turn are enforced with differing degrees of severity.

-**The beatings will continue until risks are identified** (I’ve never heard of there being none).
+**The beatings will continue until the security weaknesses are identified** (I’ve never heard of there being none).
 The outcome is a report outlining the set of risks that have been identified.
 These risks may need to be ‘signed off’ by someone senior so that responsibility lies with them if there is a breach.
 That process in itself is arduous (especially when the senior management person doesn’t fully understand technology) and will be repeated on a regular basis until the risks are sufficiently ‘mitigated’ through further engineering effort or process controls.

 The real issue is very few senior leaders understand technology security and **into the knowledge gap flows money and resources**.
 The result is "lots of security" with questionable real effectiveness, measurable increases in cost and schedule, and measurable decreases in productivity (and possibly the morale of capable engineers) across the company.